• Skip to main content

 My comprehensive course for stay-at-home moms

-Theme day—For a fun change of pace, how about let the kids pick a theme day.
+For a fun change of pace, how about letting the kids pick a theme day?
 It could be superhero, backwards day, funny hat day or anything else you can think of.
 You could read books around that theme, dress up, and/or make fun food.

-Chef day—Need a break from cooking?
-How about let the kids “cook” or prepare the food for the day.
-Of course, you may need to set a few limits (candy is not a major food group) but it could be a great learning experience for the kids.
+Need a break from cooking?
+How about letting the kids “cook” or prepare the food for the day?
+Of course, you may need to set a few limits (candy is not a major food group), but it could be a great learning experience for the kids.
 I found these great kid-safe knives that actually help them learn some useful slicing skills.

 Related reading: Unbelievably Simple Summer Learning Activities that Kids Can’t Turn Down

-Reading Log—We do try to keep the “summer slide” at bay by doing some school-like learning activities during the summer.
+We do try to keep the “summer slide” at bay by doing some school-like learning activities during the summer.
 Reading is a priority.
-My 6-year-old has just become a real reader and I’m hoping we can keep up his skills over the summer.
+My 6-year-old has just become a real reader, and I’m hoping we can keep up his skills over the summer.
 Reading logs or reward cards seem like a good approach to make it fun with a little reward at the end.

-Coding Workbook—I just saw these at a store the other day and I’m thinking it might be a good investment.
-My son likes video games and he says he wants to make his own.
-What a better incentive to learn some computer coding?
-Good thing my husband is an engineer so he can help him!
+I just saw these at a store the other day and I’m thinking it might be a good investment.
+My son likes video games, and he says he wants to make his own.
+What better incentive to learn some computer coding?
+Good thing my husband is an engineer, so he can help him!

 coding for kids